jagerber48/sciform/docs/source/usage.rst

 :meth:`_repr_html_() <formatter.FormattedNumber._repr_html_>`.
 The
-`IPython display functions <https://ipython.readthedocs.io/en/stable/api/generated/IPython.display.html#functions>`_ look for these methods, and if available, will use them to display prettier representations of the class than the unicode ``__repr__`` representation.
+`IPython display functions <https://ipython.readthedocs.io/en/stable/api/generated/IPython.display.html#functions>`_ looks for these methods, and, if available, will use them to display prettier representations of the class than the Unicode ``__repr__`` representation.

 .. image:: ../../examples/outputs/jupyter_output.png